Vision To Move Hawthorne Forward What Does This Mean?

 Check Out Each Sub-Page For Each Section of the Vision

-Craig Cayetano is running for Hawthorne Town Council at-large in 2021.
-Let's work together and move Hawthorne Forward!
+Craig Cayetano is running for Hawthorne Town Council Ward 3 in 2023!
+Consistent, compassionate and conscientious.
+I'm always putting Hawthorne First!

-"I'm a lifelong Northern New Jersey resident, grew up in Bergenfield, but have resided in Hawthorne for over seventeen years now.
+"I'm a lifelong Northern New Jersey resident, grew up in Bergenfield, but have resided in Hawthorne for almost twenty years now.
 I'm second generation Peruvian on my father's side and of Italian/German descent on my mother's.
-Both my mother and grandmother were hardworking waitresses so living paycheck to paycheck was our way of life.
+Both my mother and grandmother were hardworking servers for over 45 years each. we grew up accustom living paycheck to paycheck as a way of life.
 I had been a busboy for them from time to time.
 Then, I was hired to be a veterinary technician at sixteen and was self-taught.
 Even back then I was a very good listener.
 I had varied interests growing up: baseball, basketball, soccer, wrestling, band, debate but mainly science and the environment were my focus.
 I helped to form our high school Environmental Club.
-I was it’s president as well.
+I was its president as well.
 I studied Biology, Political Science and Philosophy while attending community college before being thrust into the full-time sales workforce.
 I still am constantly studying one topic or another almost daily and am always learning.

 I have always believed in and worked for fairness towards all political parties.
 Trying to always study all sides of the political spectrum and to develop a common sense or “real world” approach to issues.
 I have supported many Independent or Green Party candidates up and down the ballot in every election.
 After stepping away from politics, I re-engage during 2015 for the Sanders primary campaign and supported him until his concession.
 Since then, I have seen the control, influence and harm the two-party system has affected the electoral process.
 I respect those that still vote in every election but remain Independent or Unaffiliated.
 I understand why some have even decided not to vote.
 While volunteering on a few campaigns over the last few years I truly listen to their reasons and concerns.
 I honestly love conversing about the day-to-day issues that matter most to people.
 I strive to build the Green Party because it is focused on community, environment, labor and not beholden to any corporate interests or donors.
 I started locally as a member and then became one one of our state's National Delegates.
-Afterwards, I was voted to two terms as GPNJ State Co-Chair.
-I now am the Communications Chair and am using the momentum from the Ward 3 races to help with this at-large race.
-I also started a mutual aid group Mutual Passaic County to help during the pandemic and am a co-founding member of Voter Choice NJ.
-I try to lead by example and have been a listener, activist, organizer and will be a strong advocate for the people and all of Hawthorne."
+Afterwards, I was voted to three terms as GPNJ State Co-Chair, along with being the GPNJ Communications Chair.
+I have also been elected to fill an open term on the Green Party US Steering Committee and am a liaison to the GPUS Media Commitee, Merchandise Committee and their Presidential Campaign Support Committee.
+I have ran for Hawthorne Town council on a platform approachable to all and am still committed to the consistent message and will strive to bring forward voices not always represented in town.
+I have been a Hawthorne Green Team member since 2018, am a current board member of the Passaic County SPCA based here in Hawthorne.
+I was a co-founding member of Voter Choice NJ and Mutual Passaic County.
+I always lead by example and have been a listener, activist, organizer and will be a strong advocate for the people and all of Hawthorne.
+We can finally make this a victory year with all of your support!"

 I envision a Hawthorne in which we can unite as a community and welcome all that come to reside here.
 A thriving neighborhood with a robust small business based local economy.
 A town that offers a different feel than those around us with more arts and creativity.
 Even more green spaces, improving our infrastructure and working to preserve the environment for the future we deserve.